 Ticino boasts a record for the highest number of free climbing spots on granite and gneiss in the Alps (around 70 places), featuring a wide choice of cliff faces and long routes.
-Ticino is thus one of the most popular places for free climbing in the entire Alpine range: from Vallemaggia to Onsernone Valley, from Verzasca to Leventina Valley, from the Luzzone dam (Blenio Valley) to the Denti della Vecchia (Lugano), the rock is generally excellent and well equipped.
+Ticino is thus one of the most popular places for free climbing in the entire Alpine range: from Vallemaggia to Onsernone Valley, from Verzasca to Leventina Valley, from the Luzzone dam (Blenio Valley) to the Denti della Vecchia (Lugano region), the rock is generally excellent and well equipped.
 The offer is rounded off by the Evolution centre of Taverne, a modern facility for indoor climbing.

 Free climbing enthusiasts will most definitely have a chance to match their strengths on Ticino’s granite and gneiss rock faces: there are, in fact, some 70 areas scattered throughout the area, where this sport can be practiced.
 There are loads of diverse and well-equipped rock walls, many of which have cracks serving as an aid to climbing.